roman-antonyuk/netpong/server/protocol.md

 After that the server switches to the waiting mode and waits for the `READY` signals from the users.

-## States of the Game
+## Statuses of the Game

-There are three states of the game:
+There are three statuses of the game:

 * NEW
 * PLAYING